pubky/pubky-nexus/README.md

 Reach feature parity with `skunk-work` indexer improving on the following:

-1. High performance: no inefficient lookups, rust performance, modern stack.
+1. High performance: no inefficient lookups, maximum normalization, maximum atomic indexing, full async, full multi-thread, rust performance.
-2. Clear vision forward: easy implementation of exciting features: WoT, graph queries, etc.
+2. Clear vision forward: esimplify the implementation of exciting future features: WoT, graph queries, etc.
 3. Free of bugs: hopefully.
 4. Cleaner dev experience.
+5. Moden stack.
+6. Excellent observability (browse over our indexes with [redis-insight](https://redis.io/insight/) or graph with [neo4j-browser](https://browser.neo4j.io/))

 ## 🏠Architecture

 ![image](https://github.com/user-attachments/assets/e516ceff-d28f-4d71-9123-96eb1725cd73)

-- **/service** is a binary crate that serves REST request to the pubky-app clients reading from our DBs.
+- **service.rs**: binary that serves REST request to the pubky-app clients reading from our DBs.
-- **/watcher** is a binary crate that will subscribe to homeservers and populate our DBs
+- **watcher.rs**: binary that subscribes to homeservers and populate our DBs
-- **/common** is a library crate with all of the common functionalities needed for the `watcher` and the `service`
+- **lib.rs**: library crate with all of the common functionalities (connector, models, queries) needed for `watcher` and `service`

 1. The watcher does effectively work as an aggregator (a translator from Homeserver events to a social network graph).
 2. The service reads from the indexes and performs queries to the graph in order to serve responses to the pubky-app clients.